Universal Music Group: Other locations

-UMG operates in more than 60 territories around the world including Australia, Central America, Brazil, France, India, China, Hong Kong, Taiwan, Sub-Saharan Africa, Central and Eastern Europe, New Zealand, Russia, Ukraine, South Korea, Singapore, Malaysia, Indonesia, the Philippines and more.
+UMG operates in more than 60 territories around the world including Australia, Central America, Brazil, France, India, mainland China, Hong Kong, Taiwan, Sub-Saharan Africa, Central and Eastern Europe, New Zealand, Russia, Ukraine, South Korea, Singapore, Malaysia, Indonesia, the Philippines and more.
 Company's legal headquarters are in the Netherlands.
 Universal Music Group's largest corporate shareholder, Tencent, is headquartered in Shenzhen, China.
 Tencent's ultimate largest controlling corporate shareholder, Naspers, is headquartered in Cape Town, South Africa.

 On March 8, 2022, UMG suspended all its operations in Russia, following the country's invasion of Ukraine.
 American rapper Offset announced on his Instagram in March 2025 that he would perform in Moscow, Russia, despite his label Motown (owned by Universal Music Group) suspending all operations in Russia.
 American rapper DaBaby also performed in Russia.

 In 2023, UMG announced its expansion with its new office in Casablanca, Morocco.

 In September 2025, the "No Music For Genocide" boycott initiative urged UMG to suspend its operations in Israel in protest of the genocide in Gaza.